 Beyond avoiding fines (always a plus!), abiding by lane courtesy makes the roads safer for everyone, as faster drivers have a quick and easy way to get around slower drivers.
 “You’re less likely to get into an accident because traffic is always flowing and more consistent,” says Dunn.

 You’ll Save On Gas

 Following the letter of the law can save you a few bucks, too.
 Maintaining your speed and sticking to the right can get you better gas mileage.
 You’re also doing planet Earth a solid.
-Less weaving in and out of lanes is more fuel-efficient and better for the environment, according to the Oregon Department of Transportation, so even if you forgot to recycle last week, you can still be a tad proud of yourself if you stick to the right.
+Less weaving in and out of lanes is more fuel-efficient and better for the environment, so even if you forgot to recycle last week, you can still be a tad proud of yourself if you stick to the right.